Why are we so passive about the deaths of our babies?

 Terms

 Safe Start is the overall programme of Change for our Children for promoting a safe start to life.
-Baby Essentials is our professional education and Through the Tubes our current focus on preventing the group of deaths due to accidental suffocation.
+Baby Essentials is our professional education and Through the Tubes and In Safe Hands our current foci on preventing the group of deaths due to accidental suffocation and alcohol misuse, respectively.
 Safe Sleep is the term we use to focus our community resources.
+The Pepi-Pod® Programme is our enabling intervention working with priority communities to strengthen safe sleep awareness and action where it is most needed.